Scorpion kick (capoeira): History

-Panel by Alfredo Storni featuring capoeirista Ciríaco defeating jiu-jitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.
+Panel by Alfredo Storni featuring capoeirista Francisco da Silva Ciríaco defeating jiu-jitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.

 In the 19th century, the rabo de arraia was a popular kick in Rio's capoeira carioca.
 It was also known as pantana in Rio.

-In 1909, there was a famous match when a capoeirista Ciríaco da Silva defeated a Japanese jujitsu champion Sada Miyako with the double legged rabo de arraia kick.
+In 1909, there was a famous match when a capoeirista Francisco da Silva Ciríaco defeated a Japanese jujitsu champion Sada Miyako with the double legged rabo de arraia kick.
 Japanese martial arts champions visiting Brazil frequently challenged locals to free-style contests.
 In 1909, Sada Miyako was challenged by Ciríaco da Silva, a black docker and capoeira mestre.
 The match drew a sizable crowd in a specially erected pavilion on Avenida Central.
 After the victory, Ciríaco was carried out on the shoulders and hailed as a national hero in Rio.

 Technique

 The capoeirista starts the rabo de arraia by placing the palms of their hands on the ground.
-The capoeirista then kicks backwards over their head at a target in front of them.
+The capoeirista then kicks backward over their head at a target in front of them.
 Instead of looking forward like in a regular handstand, the player extends their neck and whips one leg out in a backflip kick.

 The height of the kick depends on the target.
 The escorpião is very hard to see and is extremely dangerous in the hands of a master.

 Application

 To someone who does not know capoeira, this blow may seem absurd.
-The player stands on his hands in front of his opponent and hits the opponent’s head with his heel.
+The player stands on his hands in front of his opponent and hits the opponent's head with his heel.
 But those who have had the chance to use it on the proper occasion know its effectiveness and its destructive power, given the element of surprise as well as the enormous force of the kick.